-Major consideration shall be given to: (a) diagnostic, evaluation and reevaluation services; (b) various treatment services; (c) various training programs; (d) preschool clinical services; (e) long and short-term day and night care residential services for various purposes; (f) intellectual disability consultation and education services to community agencies and professional personnel; (g) employment opportunities for department clients; (h) locally-based service delivery; and (i) support services to enable clients to live in apartment housing in the community.
+Major consideration shall be given to: (a) diagnostic, evaluation and reevaluation services; (b) various treatment services; (c) various training programs; (d) preschool clinical services; (e) long and short-term day and night care residential services for various purposes; (f) intellectual disability and developmental disability consultation and education services to community agencies and professional personnel; (g) employment opportunities for department clients; (h) locally-based service delivery; and (i) support services to enable clients to live in apartment housing in the community.

 The services described in this section may, unless otherwise provided in this chapter or by departmental regulation, be developed through commonwealth-operated facilities or, subject to appropriation, by contracts for services.
 Those eligible for participation in any one service must be eligible for and have access to other services made available by the department.
 Services shall be offered without discrimination to all people who are eligible, except where specialized programs are developed such as for children or the aging, provided that within such specialized categories the services shall be equally available to all such persons who are eligible.